 The original “Burgh” school dates from 1582 with the "High School" name first established in the Nineteenth Century.
 Our present premises on Dunnikier Way were officially opened in 1958.
-In this century, our school has developed into a first class community campus well able to meet the needs of a diverse school population of 1300 students and our local community, which we proudly serve, and sometimes lead.
+In this century, our school has developed into a first class community campus well able to meet the needs of a diverse school population of almost 1400 students and our local community, which we proudly serve, and sometimes lead.

 We are a modern school with the most up-to-date equipment and resources; a forward thinking learning community working with a wide range of community partners and employers.

 In recent years, we have seen significant development of our facilities with the installation of all weather sports pitches which enhance the beautiful parkland grounds in which our school is set.
 We have also invested heavily in communications across the school - all classes benefit from having wifi and digital projection facilities, most with interactive whiteboards, and we also have seven bookable whole class computer spaces to support learning in all curricular areas.

 Our curriculum is innovative and challenging, with fairness, enterprise and employability as key themes - and with a particular focus on "STEAM" (Science, Technology, Engineering, Art and Maths) in recent sessions.
 For example, Kirkcaldy High is also one of the Fife schools delivering the Foundation Apprenticeship in Software Development, We were also recent finalists in the Scottish Education Awards (STEM category) and national winners of the Go4SET STEM Competition in Glasgow.